Slack Logo

 Slack Logo History

 One of the best business applications might not have emerged if Tiny Spec hadn’t created Glitch.
-In the course of its development, a messaging service was invented, which in the future served as the basis for Slack.
+During its development, a messaging service was invented that would later serve as the basis for Slack.

 The corporate messenger was launched in August 2013.
 It used a logo with a colorful hashtag rotated 18 degrees.
-Users got used to the company’s corporate identity, so they were outraged when it changed the octothorpe’s design.
+Users had grown accustomed to the company’s corporate identity, so they were outraged when it changed the octothorpe’s design.
 People looked at the new symbol for the four ducks, the swastika, and the Google Photos app icon.

 What is Slack?